To find a da Vinci colorectal surgeon, call 800-777-7775 or browse da Vinci physicians.

 When medication, lifestyle changes and other non-surgical treatments do not relieve symptoms, surgery is generally recommended for many colorectal conditions.
 While surgery is generally the most effective treatment for many colorectal conditions, traditional open surgery with a large incision has certain potential drawbacks such as a hospital stay of one week or longer, and a lengthy recovery.1,2

-Fortunately, less invasive options are available to many patients facing colorectal surgery.
+Today, less invasive options are available to many patients facing colorectal surgery.
 The most common of these is laparoscopic surgery, in which smaller incisions are used.
 While laparoscopy is effective for many routine procedures, it has limitations when more intricate and complex surgery is required.

-- Rectal cancer - Rectal cancer is the development of cancerous cells in the lining of the rectum (the last several inches of the large intestine closest to the anus).
+Rectal cancer is the development of cancerous cells in the lining of the rectum (the last several inches of the large intestine closest to the anus).
 The stage (extent) of the cancer depends to a great degree on how deep the cancer goes into and beyond the wall of the rectum.
 Most rectal cancers are called adenocarcinomas.

-- Colon cancer - The wall of the colon is made up of layers of tissue.
+The wall of the colon is made up of layers of tissue.
 Colon cancer occurs when abnormal cells form in the inner layer of this tissue.
 The cancer can grow through some or all of the other layers.
 The stage (extent) of the cancer depends to a great degree on how deep the cancer goes into these layers.
 Most colon cancers are called adenocarcinomas.
 Those are cancers that begin in cells that make and release mucus and other fluids.

-- Diverticulitis - Many people have small pouches in the lining of the colon or large intestine that bulge out through weak spots.
+Many people have small pouches in the lining of the colon or large intestine that bulge out through weak spots.
 Each pouch is called a diverticulum.
 Multiple pouches are diverticula and are most often found in the lower part of the large intestine.
 When the pouches become inflamed, the condition is called diverticulitis.
 Diverticulitis can lead to bleeding, infections, small tears (perforations), or blockages in the colon.
 These complications always require treatment to prevent them from progressing and causing serious illness.

-- Inflammatory bowel disease (IBD) - Inflammatory bowel disease (IBD) refers to two related but different diseases: ulcerative colitis and Crohn's disease.
+Inflammatory bowel disease (IBD) refers to two related but different diseases: ulcerative colitis and Crohn's disease.
 These diseases cause chronic inflammation of the intestinal tract, which lead to a variety of symptoms.
 The inflammation can also affect organs other than the intestines.
 IBD is a lifelong disease with spans of time when it is active and other times when it is under control and inactive.
 IBD is very common, but it has been difficult to pinpoint how many people worldwide suffer from the disease because of a lack of standardized guidelines for making a diagnosis and also misdiagnosis.
 Some organizations estimate that as many as five million people worldwide are living with IBD.5,6

 da Vinci colorectal surgical procedures